Communication Strategy, Crew Briefings, and Conflict Management

 Strategic Communication

-A communication strategy answers four questions: who needs the information, what decision or behavior must change, how urgent is the message, and how will understanding be confirmed.
-A CHST may communicate through orientations, pre-task plans, toolbox talks, signs, text alerts, radios, incident alerts, dashboards, or direct coaching.
-The method should fit the risk.
-A serious crane swing radius conflict needs immediate verbal direction and barricade correction, not a newsletter.
+A communication strategy answers four questions: who needs the information, what behavior or decision must change, how urgent is it, and how will understanding be confirmed.
+A CHST communicates through orientations, pre-task plans, toolbox talks, signs, text alerts, two-way radios, incident alerts, dashboards, and direct coaching — and the method must fit the risk.
+A crane swing-radius conflict needs immediate verbal direction and barricade correction, not a newsletter.

-Messages must account for literacy, language, noise, shift work, crew size, and subcontractor layers.
-Translation alone may not be enough if examples do not fit the task.
-The CHST should use plain language, demonstrations, pictures, maps, and teach-back when needed.
-Communication is complete only when the receiver understands and can act.
+Messages must account for literacy, primary language, ambient noise, shift work, crew size, and subcontractor layers.
+Translation alone may not be enough if the examples do not match the task.
+Use plain language, demonstrations, photographs, site maps, and teach-back.

 - Controls already in place and controls still needed.

-- Changes from yesterday, including weather, traffic, lifts, excavations, or energized systems.
+- Changes since yesterday: weather, traffic, lifts, excavations, energized systems, adjacent crews.

 - Roles, communication signals, and emergency response actions.

-- A check that workers understand and have the authority to stop.
+- A check that workers understand and hold stop-work authority.

 | Situation | Best communication method | Verification |